mchiapello/2020-Radvance-CNR/docs/index.md

 <center><h2><p>Questions and interaction</p></h2></center>

-- We will use [Slack](https://phdtoolbox2020.slack.com/) for chatting, taking notes, and sharing URLs and bits of code.
+- We will use [Slack](https://radvance-cnr.slack.com) for chatting, taking notes, and sharing URLs and bits of code.

-- We will use **sticky notes** to assess the completion of the exercises or for asking questions.
-Sticky notes will be also used to evaluate each chunk of the course.
-This is a good way for the teachers to improve and help the students.